 Scalability in distributed in-memory systems

-This talk will show how in-memory systems provide horizontal scalability and what pitfalls developers can encounter while developing applications based on such systems.
+How in-memory systems provide horizontal scalability and what pitfalls a developer can encounter while using them.

 Platforms for distributed in-memory computing such as Apache Ignite rely on horizontal scaling.
 The bigger the cluster is, the bigger profit you get.
 Does adding a second machine double the performance?
 Does adding ten more give you and order of magnitude change?
 Is it always this way?
 What is the responsibility of a framework, and what is responsilbility of a developer?

 In this talk we’ll examine the most important compromises and contradictions that arise while designing applications with the in-memory systems:

 Data model adaptation for effective work in a cluster

 Problems of synchronization and coordination in distributed systems